Bridging the gap

 abc's of communication

-How do students benefit from the Transitions program?
+How do students benefit from the Pathways to Success program?

 Researchers have noted adjustment issues during academic transition periods which can lead to: